stolostron/managedcluster-import-controller/docs/klusterlet_hosted_import.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )

-# Import a cluster with klusterlet in Detached mode
+# Import a cluster with klusterlet in Hosted mode

-We can import a cluster with klusterlet in [Detached mode](https://github.com/open-cluster-management-io/registration-operator/tree/v0.6.0#deploy-spokeklusterlet-with-detached-mode), which means the Klusterlet(registration-agent, work-agent) will be deployed outside of the managed cluster but all addons' agents will remain in the managed cluster, and we define the cluster where the Klusterlet runs as management-cluster.
+We can import a cluster with klusterlet in [Hosted mode](https://github.com/open-cluster-management-io/registration-operator/tree/7aa41cda650f229614aeca84bef06f82539b81af#deploy-spokeklusterlet-with-hosted-mode), which means the Klusterlet(registration-agent, work-agent) will be deployed outside of the managed cluster but all addons' agents will remain in the managed cluster, and we define the cluster where the Klusterlet runs as management-cluster.

 ## Prerequisites

-A management cluster that will be used to deploy the Klusterlet(registration-agent, work-agent), and has already been imported to the hub cluster, and will not be detached from the hub before ALL Detached mode managed clusters are detached from the hub.
+A management cluster that will be used to deploy the Klusterlet(registration-agent, work-agent), and has already been imported to the hub cluster, and will not be detached from the hub before ALL Hosted mode managed clusters are detached from the hub.

 ## Import a managed cluster